Marconiusiii/OhCraps/README.md

 At any point, entering 'd' or 'td' at the Hard Ways bet prompt and hitting Enter will take down all your Hard Ways bets.

-After a Point has been established, you can turn your Hard Ways bets Off by typing 'o' or 'off' and hitting Enter when you are prompted with the "Hard Ways?" option.
+After a Point has been established, you can turn your Hard Ways bets Off by typing 'o' or 'off' and hitting Enter when you are in the Hard Ways Betting menu.
 This will take your bets out of action for the next roll.
 Hitting a Hard Way number, and Easy number, or a 7 Out will not affect your bets when they are Off.

 Much like the Place Bets, you will be prompted to bet on the 4, 6, 8, and 10 in order, then you will get a confirmation on what you've bet before the game continues on.
 Enter 0 to clear a bet or not bet on any of the numbers.

+Enter 'h' in the hard Ways betting prompt to display the bet codes.

+Type 'x' and hit Enter to exit Hard Ways Betting mode and return to the Place Your Bets prompt.

 #### Working  Bets

 If you've made Place Bets, Lay Bets, or Hard Ways bets, you can have them Working on the Come Out roll.
 Generally, when you make a Place Bet or Hard Ways bet before a Point is established, the bets are Off by default, meaning they will not be affected by the roll of the dice.
 Having your bets "Working" means that you are turning them on and they will be affected by the next roll of the dice.

-If you've Placed, Laid, or made Hard Ways Bets, the "Place and Hard Ways Bets Working?" option will appear in the list, and entering 'y' and hitting Enter will set them all to be Working on the Come Out Roll.
+If you've Placed, Laid, or made Hard Ways Bets, typing 'w' in the Place Your Bets prompt and hitting Enter will set them all to be Working on the Come Out Roll.
+You can toggle this on and off by typing 'w' again.

 #### Proposition Bets

 These bets are all single-roll bets.
 If they do not come up on the very next roll, they will lose.
-When you activate the Prop Bet by typing "y", another text prompt will come up asking you for which specific bet you'd like to add.
+When you activate the Prop Bet Mode by typing "pr", another text prompt will come up asking you for which specific bet you'd like to add.
 Type in the bet code and hit Enter to bring up the betting prompt for your choice.
 After you've entered your bet, you'll be returned to the Prop Bet prompt.
 Type in another code to make another bet, type "all" to see all the bets you've made, type 'help' to see a list of all commands, or type 'x' and hit Enter to finish up and move onwards with the game.

 1. Any 7 - Bet on any 7 to come up.
 	• Bet Code: "7", 'a7', 's'